Abhi6722/Movie-API-Swagger-UI/README.md

 # Simple Movie API with Swagger UI

 This project is a simple movie API built with Express.js that allows you to manage movies and genres.
 It includes Swagger UI documentation to help you understand and interact with the API easily.
+[View Live API](https://movie-api-swagger-ui.onrender.com/api-docs)

 ## Table of Contents